-- 1. Psychoeducational groups educate clients about substance abuse; - 2.
-Skills development groups cultivate skills needed to attain and sustain abstinence; - 3.
+- 1.--Psychoeducational groups educate clients about substance abuse; - 2.
+Skills development groups cultivate skills needed to attain and sustain abstinence; cultivate skills needed to attain and sustain abstinence; - 3.
 Cognitive-behavioral groups alter thoughts and actions leading to substance abuse; - 4.
-Support groups provide a forum to share pragmatic information about maintaining abstinence and managing day-to-day, chemical-free life; and - 5.
-Interpersonal process groups delve into major developmental issues that contribute to addiction or interfere with recovery.
+Support groups provide a forum to share pragmatic information about maintaining abstinence and managing day-to-day, chemical-free life; and - 5.-Interpersonal process groups delve into major developmental issues that contribute to addiction or interfere with recovery.
 TIP 41 reflects that resources, training and theoretical orientation of group leaders, and the needs and desires of clients is to be considered when determining the most appropriate group model.
 The challenge is matching the individual to the group model for maximum benefit.